bearshuford/travel-tunes/README.md

 Try the [live demo](https://bearshuford.github.io/travel-tunes/).

-1. Create an account to add some **trips**.
+1. Create an account to add some trips.
-   - destination
-   - arrival date
-   - departure date
-   - image (optional)

 2. Select a trip to view concerts you could see.